This document is a work in progress, and the Conference Coordinating Committee Chair should be consulted on any questions.

 The ADHO Conference Coordinating Committee (CCC) will solicit bids for the conference venue according to the following procedure:

-- Invitations to bid will be issued six months and three months before the conference that occurs two years before the target conference date for the bid cycle.
-(For instance, for the conference in 2006, the invitation to bid would be issued three months before the 2004 conference.).
-Preference will be given to bids which enable the CCC to rotate the conference geographically (so if the 2005 conference is to be held in Canada, the 2006 conference would preferably be held in Europe).
+- Invitations to bid will be issued six months and three months before the conference that occurs three years before the target conference date for the bid cycle.
+(For instance, for the conference in 2019, the invitation to bid would be issued three months before the 2016 conference.)

 - The CCC will discuss bids with the bidders to enable them to present the most viable bids possible.

-- Bids will be discussed by the ADHO steering committee at the conference two years prior to the target venue, and a decision will be made at that time.
+- Bids will be discussed by the ADHO steering committee at the conference three years prior to the target venue, and a decision will be made at that time.

 - Guidelines for bidders are available on the ADHO website, with deadlines, advice on funding, and other details.